Geophysical Survey Specialists

 Luis Alberto Barba Pingarrón (2015, 2016)

-Luis is a pioneer when it comes to analyzing chemical residues in archaeological floors to infer past human activities as well as studying chemical residues in ceramic containers to interpret their use and function.
+His research focuses on archaeometry, involving technical applications of aerial photography and geophysical and geochemical prospecting in archaeology.
+Luis is a pioneer when it comes to analyzing chemical residues in archaeological floors and ceramic containers to infer past human activities.
 His most recent research analyzes the materials and energy involved in the construction of pre-Hispanic architectural structures, emphasizing lime technology and its importance in Mesoamerican culture.

 Jorge Blancas Vázquez (2015, 2016)